Semi-infinite highest weight categories: Generalizations of quasi-hereditary algebras

-We say simply that $A$ is a {\em locally unital based quasi-hereditary algebra} if it is either an upper finite or an essentially finite based quasi-hereditary algebra. \end{definition}

-The archetypal example of a (unital) based quasi-hereditary algebra as in Definition~\ref{doacc} is of course the classical Schur algebra $S(n,r)$ with its basis of {\em codeterminants} as constructed by Green in \cite{Greenco}.
-In general, we refer to the basis for $A$ from (QH4) as the {\em idempotent-adapted cellular basis}.
-In the presence of an additional anti-involution interchanging the sets $X(\lambda)$ and $Y(\lambda)$, it is a cellular basis in the general sense of \cite{GL}, \cite{Westbury}, but Definition~\ref{doacc} is considerably more restrictive than the general notion of cellular algebra/category, hence, the additional ``idempotent-adapted'' in our terminology (which mirrors the ``object-adapted'' from \cite[Definition 2.1]{ELauda}).
-In fact, as we will explain more fully below, for finite-dimensional algebras, Definition~\ref{doacc} is equivalent to the usual notion of quasi-hereditary algebra.
-Also note that the idempotent-adapted cellular basis for $A$ is far from being unique, indeed, one can replace any $Y(i,\lambda)$ or $X(\lambda,i)$ by another basis that spans the same subspace up to ``higher terms.''
+We refer to the given basis for $A$ from (QH4) as the {\em triangular basis}; it is certainly not unique since one can replace any $Y(i,\lambda)$ or $X(\lambda,j)$ by another basis that spans the same subspace up to ``higher terms''.
+If $A$ is symmetrically based rather than merely based, this basis is a {\em cellular basis} in the general sense of \cite{GL}, \cite{Westbury}.
+However, Definition~\ref{doacc} is considerably more restrictive than the general notions of cellular algebra or category introduced in {\em loc. cit.}.
+In fact, for finite-dimensional algebras, Definition~\ref{doacc} is equivalent to the usual notion of quasi-hereditary algebra, as we will explain more fully below.

-\begin{remark} It is clear from (QH4) that $A = \bigoplus_{\lambda \in \Lambda} A e_\lambda A$.
+\begin{remark} It is clear from (QH4) that $A = \sum_{\lambda \in \Lambda} A e_\lambda A$.
 Hence, $A$ is Morita equivalent to the idempotent truncation $\bigoplus_{\lambda,\mu \in \Lambda} e_\lambda A e_\mu$.
 This means that if one is prepared to pass to a Morita equivalent algebra then one can assume without loss of generality that the sets $\Lambda$ and $I$ in Definition~\ref{doacc} are actually equal, i.e., all distinguished idempotents are special.
-However, in naturally-occurring examples, one often encounters situations in which the set $I$ is stricly larger than $\Lambda$. \end{remark}
+However, in naturally-occurring examples, one often encounters situations in which the set $I$ is strictly larger than $\Lambda$. \end{remark}

+\begin{remark} A classical example of a finite symmetrically based quasi-hereditary algebra is the Schur algebra $S(n,r)$ with its basis of {\em codeterminants} $\xi_{\bi,\ell(\lambda)} \xi_{\ell(\lambda),\bj}$ as constructed by Green in \cite{Greenco}; one definitely needs $I \supsetneq \Lambda$ in this example. \end{remark}

+\begin{remark} For a well-known infinite-dimensional example, consider the path algebra $A$ of the Temperley-Lieb category $\TL(\delta)$ for any value of its parameter $\delta \in \k$.
+The natural diagram basis gives a triangular basis making $A$ into an upper finite symmetrically based quasi-hereditary algebra.
+For this, one takes $I = \Lambda = \N$ ordered by the opposite of the natural ordering.
+The set $Y(\lambda)$ (resp., $X(\lambda)$) consists of all cap-free Temperley-Lieb diagrams with $\lambda$ strings at the bottom (resp., all cup-free Temperley-Lieb diagrams with $\lambda$ strings at the top).
+The anti-automorphism $\sigma$ is defined by reflecting diagrams in a horizontal axis. \end{remark}